rustsec/advisory-db/CONTRIBUTING.md

 # Reporting Vulnerabilities

-To add an advisory to the RustSec database, open a [Pull Request] against this repository containing the new advisory:
+To add an advisory to the RustSec database, open a [Pull Request] against [this](https://github.com/RustSec/advisory-db) repository containing the new advisory:

 ### Required Steps

 1. Create a file named `RUSTSEC-0000-0000.md` in the `crates/<yourcratename>`
-   subdirectory of this repository (you may need to create it if it doesn't exist)
+   subdirectory of the repository (you may need to create it if it doesn't exist)
 2. Copy and paste the [TOML advisory template] from the README.md file in this repo.
    Delete the comments and additional whitespace, and fill it out with the details of the advisory.
 Surround the TOML data with <code>\```toml</code> and <code>\```</code> markers.